Christian Motivation: Bible Verses and Faith For Tough Times

 Everyone may face struggles, challenges, and painful emotions, including Christians.
 Experiencing these occurrences alongside faith could feel confusing.
 You might feel that putting your faith in God should be enough to carry you through any mental health challenges.

 Know that you are not alone.
-Many Christians face mental health stigmas when dealing with distressing symptoms, stress, or mental health conditions.
-In some cases, Christian motivation, Bible quotes, and faith sentiments may help you face challenges alongside your faith.
-In other cases, you may seek support from a faith-based counselor, professional therapist, or support system to supplement the support you might feel from God.
+The truth of the matter is that many Christians face mental health stigmas when dealing with distressing symptoms, stress, or mental health conditions.
+In some cases, Christian motivation, Bible quotes, and faith sentiments may help you face challenges and stand firm alongside your faith.
+In other cases, you may seek support from a faith-based counselor, professional therapist, or support system to build self-discipline and supplement the support you might feel from God.

 The Bible as motivation